-- 1. Configure the host bus adapter (HBA) for static port binding. - 2.
-Configure the VDisk that is to be used as your SAN boot disk and then map the VDisk to the host. - 3.
-Configure the LUNs for use with VERITAS or Symantec Volume Manager with DMP. - 4.
-Mirror the boot volume onto the discovered LUNs using the instructions in the VERITAS or Symantec Volume Manager administrator's guide. - 5.
-Configure your HBA for SAN boot.
+- 1. Configure your HBA for SAN boot. - 2.
+Configure the host bus adapter (HBA) for static port binding. - 3.
+Configure the VDisk that is to be used as your SAN boot disk and then map the VDisk to the host. - 4.
+Configure the LUNs for use with VERITAS or Symantec Volume Manager with DMP. - 5.
+Mirror the boot volume onto the discovered LUNs using the instructions in the VERITAS or Symantec Volume Manager administrator's guide.